dobriNedev/INTERVIEW-SPA-TASK-MANAGER/README.md

 - Status icon depending on the person's status.
 Using [assets/icon-available.svg](assets/icon-available.svg) if the person is available, [assets/icon-busy.svg](assets/icon-busy.svg) otherwise.
 - Basic search functionality implemented.
 Using [assets/icon-search.svg](assets/icon-search.svg) for the search bar.

+## Architecture - the project is structured with scalability in mind as follows:
+- `client` folder contains the whole project.
+- `public` folder contains global asssets for the app(including the json file for simulating Web API calls).
+- `src` folder contains the `App.js`, `index.js` and folders for the components, context(s), and service(s).
+- `components` folder - properly named folder for each component that includes the component itself, the css module for the component and asseet needed for the component(if any).
+- `services` folder - contains unified requester and service (for each resource) for handling AJAX requests.
+- `contexts` folder.

 ## Available Scripts

 In the project directory `client`, you can run: